New Report Alert: Top Ransomware Attacks of 2025. Being Prepared for 2026

 How to Secure Azure Active Directory?

-The protection of Azure AD is a multi-layered approach, combination of built-in features with additional security measures and best practices.
+The protection of Azure AD is a multi-layered approach, a combination of built-in features with additional security measures and best practices.
 Below are some ways an organization could use to make Azure AD more secure.

 Enforce Multi-Factor Authentication: Secure everyone’s account with MFA.
 The use of MFA greatly reduces the chances of unauthorized access by requiring a secondary form of access verification.